vboyev-MSFT/defender-docs/defender-endpoint/linux-support-rhel.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-investigateip-abovefoldlink)

+> [!NOTE]
+> MDE Linux no longer be ships a solution for RHEL 6.

-This article provides guidance on how to troubleshoot issues you might encounter with Microsoft Defender for Linux on Red Hat Linux 6 (RHEL 6) or higher.
+This article provides guidance on how to troubleshoot issues you might encounter with Microsoft Defender for Linux on Red Hat Linux (RHEL).

 After the package (mdatp_XXX.XX.XX.XX.x86_64.rpm) is installed, take actions provided to verify that the installation was successful.